What Does Romans 1:18 Mean?

 For over two whole chapters, we find God building an irrefutable and airtight case against the sinfulness of all mankind.
 God is offended with man because of sin, and the wrath of God is revealed from heaven against all that we have said, all we have done, and all that we are.

 As it is written in the Scriptures, there is none righteous, no, not even one.
 There is no one who understands and none who seek after God, for all suppress the truth in unrighteousness.
-God's assessment of the human race is that all are useless.
-There are none that are good and no one who is righteous - not even one.
+God's assessment of the human race is that there is no-one that is good and none who are righteous.
 From Adam forwards, we discover that all men are under sin and all are under the condemnation of God, because all have been given light from God but so many reject the light of the glorious gospel of grace.

 My Prayer